-- 1. Products entered must be processed within the 12 months prior to the Fair. - 2.
-All entries must be prepared using WSU, Ball/Kerr, Pectin Box, and USDA or the
+- 1. Products entered must be processed within the 12 months prior to the Fair. - All entries must be prepared using WSU, Ball/Kerr, Pectin Box, and USDA or the book, So Easy to Preserve published by University of GA recommendations & recipes. - 3.
+ANY PRODUCT SEALED BY INVERSION METHOD WILL NOT BE ACCEPTED. - 4.
+Entry tag must be complete with all pertinent information.

-- 3. ANY PRODUCT SEALED BY INVERSION METHOD WILL NOT BE ACCEPTED. - 4.
-Entry tag must be complete with all pertinent information. - 5.
-Water bath processed canned goods must be in standard canning jars (such as Kerr, Ball, Ideal) and sealed with lids. - 6.
+- 5. Water bath processed canned goods must be in standard canning jars (such as Kerr, Ball, Ideal) and sealed with lids. - 6.
 Please check USDA recipes for processing times requirement on size jars. - 7.
 All jars must be clean. - 8.
 Honey Entries: Must be in glass jar.
-NO PLASTIC. - 9.
-Vinegars must not be touching lid.
+NO PLASTIC. - Vinegars must not be touching lid.
 Use glass containers with screw cap or cork.
 NO plastic.
-Indicate whether the vinegar able, as applies to each vegetable is infused or fermented. - 10.
-Dried foods must be exhibited in clear glass jars.
+Indicate whether the vinegar is infused or fermented. - Dried foods must be exhibited in clear glass jars.
 Plastic bags will be disqualified.